mackenzieleach/screwthereview/README.md

 &nbsp;

 ## Repository Layout
 This section provides more details about each component of our repository.
+This repository holds the client code for Screw the Review.
+For more information about the sever repository, please visit <https://github.com/luuuk/screwthereview-server>
   - **Images:** This directory contains images that will be used on the Screw the Review website.
 It currently includes our logo and custom headers for each page of the website on a transparent background for rendering.
   - **Mockups:** This directory contains our team's official UI Mockups for each page that we will be building for the application.
 It includes the landing page, search, category wheel, about, account and experience result pages.
   - **Reports:** This directory contains our team's weekly status reports for the course as well as a status report template.